T-vK/MobilePassThrough/README.md

 ## TODO

 ### High prio
-- Create a bootable live version of this project
-- Test on Ubuntu
+- Fix for Ubuntu (Fix file dependency installation)
 - Document all the new features
 - Create a first Beta release
 - Test with an Nvidia notebook